Best Banks for Small Business Loans

 When you apply for funding, lenders look at how much revenue your company generates each year.
 This is to ensure your business is capable of repaying the debt.

-Lenders typically require businesses to bring in at least $100,000 in annual revenue.
-However, some lenders are flexible around this requirement, especially if you have a robust credit profile.
+Some lenders require businesses to bring in at least $100,000 in annual revenue.
+However, others may be flexible around this requirement, especially if you have a robust credit profile.

 4. Provide collateral